wangtao34/academic11/content/authors/admin/_index.md

  # - course: PhD in Artificial Intelligence
  #   institution: Stanford University
  #   year: 2012
-  - course: MEng in Electronic and communication engineering
+  - course: MEng in Electronics and communication engineering
     institution: Lanzhou University
     year: 2021
   - course: BSc in Measurement and Control Technology and Instruments